by Lee Balsom

 Note that ‘Mismatches’ indicates that Oracle have made some form of change to an object.
 A mismatch may be logic enhancements that span many hundreds of lines of code, new controls on a form or UBE etc, or they may be minor SAR fixes.
 Mismatches can occur in any object type, but all are relevant to you in some way.
 That relevance might manifest as a retrofitting & testing requirement, or it may ‘only’ require testing if the object is used (but not customized).

 What is striking is that the total number of objects, and the number of objects by type, that Oracle changes in each update cycle is not varying dramatically.
-This bodes well for anyone wanting to commit to a strategy of continuous innovation based in part on code-currency as it implies a degree of consistency with each code-current event.
+This bodes well for anyone wanting to commit to a strategy of continuous innovation based in part on code-currency.

 Chart 2 shows the objects requiring attention and potentially retrofitting during an annual code-current change event.
 Specifically, it shows the objects that may be impacted during annual projects for a company that is on update 2 to go to update 3, then the next year to go to update 4, etc.